 - You would like to stay in a riad

 - You love browsing markets

-2. Kennaria – Best Area for the First Time Visitors
+2. Kennaria, Where to Stay in Marrakech for the First Time Visitors

 To the east of the Medina is the neighborhood of Kennaria.
 Another of the older districts in Marrakech, this area maintains the traditional feel, but with less of the tourist hustle and bustle of the Medina.